 School age children will be offered an appointment in school.
 Some specialist SLT teams may visit the family at home or education setting.

 Armley Moor, Beeston Hill, Chapeltown, Halton, Kippax, Meanwood, Middleton, Morley, Pudsey, Reginald Centre, Wetherby and Yeadon.

 The CSLT service sees children in educational settings including mainstream schools, specialist inclusive learning centres (SILCs) and Resourced schools for hearing impairment and specific language impairment.

 Children who are pre-school may be referred to a child development centre if they have more complex needs and would benefit from being seen by a team of people.
 The team usually includes a paediatrician, SLT, physiotherapist, occupational therapist, psychologist, specialist health visitor and play therapist.
-The teams are based at St George's Centre, Wortley Beck Health Centre and St James Hospital (situated in the children’s day hospital).
+The teams are based at St George's Centre, Wortley Beck Health Centre and The Reginald Centre.
 Referral to the CDC is via your GP, community paediatrician, hospital consultant or SLT.

 Using email is not a secure means of communication.
 If you require a secure means of communication please write or arrange an appointment.
 If you chose email as your preferred means of communication Leeds Community Healthcare NHS Trust will accept no liability for any interception of your emails.

 If you have used this service in the past, and would like to provide us with feedback as part of the NHS “Friends and Family Test” (FFT) please select one of the links below:

 To access and complete the FFT click here >

 To access and complete the FFT Easy read version click here >